DuncanRuns/Jingle/README.md

     - `Customize` will show customization defined by a function in the script.
 It can be showing a whole menu of options, or asking a single question.
 Scripts are also able to not define any customization function, and the button will be greyed out.
     - `More...` will show a menu of extra buttons defined by the script.
-As of v1.0.0, the default scripts do not have any extra buttons.
+As of v1.1.1, the default scripts do not have any extra buttons.
     - `Enable`/`Disable` is for default scripts packaged with Jingle, since you can't remove them from the folder, you can disable them from running by pressing `Disable`, or bring back their functionality by pressing `Enable`.
 - `Open Scripts Folder` will open the folder where .lua files will be placed.
 The folder also contains a `libs` folder containing all the functions a script can use.
 - `Reload Scripts` will reload all scripts and load new ones added to the scripts folder.
-- As of v1.0.0 there are 3 default scripts packaged with Jingle.
+- As of v1.1.1 there are 3 default scripts packaged with Jingle.
     - **Coop Mode**: This script will automatically open to lan when joining a world.
 It will always do this if the script is enabled.
 Press `Customize` to decide if you want cheats enabled (for /difficulty and /time set 0).
-    - **Misc**: This script adds 4 hotkeys actions, and some customization for 2 of them.
+    - **Extra Keys**: This script adds 4 hotkeys actions, and some customization for 2 of them.
         - The customization for this script tweaks when the reset keys for this script are allowed to activate.
         - `Safe Reset` is a hotkey action that will reset the world for you, but only if you are in a location selected in the customization. **This will only work if you have a "Create New World" hotkey set in game, and it must